Where are Blended & Personalized Learning Heading?

 We need a chance to convene, in person, to synthesize what's working for what students in which circumstances, validate frameworks that are having an impact, and learn from each other’s failures.

-This spring, in beautiful Providence RI, the Highlander Institute and the Christensen Institute are hosting just such an event.
+This spring, in beautiful Providence RI, the Highlander Institute and the Christensen Institute are hosting the Blended & Personalized Learning Conference.